delawaremathguy/ShoppingList14/README.md

 #  About "ShoppingList14"

+* This repo was first made publicly available on 4 December, 2020.

-This is a simple iOS app to process a shopping list that you can take to the grocery store with you, and move items off the list as you pick them up.
+ShoppingList14 is a simple iOS app to process a shopping list that you can take to the grocery store with you, and move items off the list as you pick them up.
 It persists data in CoreData and uses SwiftUI.
 The project should be compiled with XCode 12.2 or later and run on iOS 14.2 or later.

 * An [earlier version of this project](https://github.com/delawaremathguy/ShoppingList) is available that works with XCode 11.7/iOS 13.7.
 If you have not yet made the move to XCode 12.2 and iOS 14.2, you should use this earlier project instead.

 Feel free to use this as is, to develop further,  to completely ignore, or even just to inspect and then send me a note or Post an Issue to tell me I am doing this all wrong.

-## First Public Update for iOS 14: 4 December, 2020

-XCode 12 has finally stabilized (?), and I have also upgraded my iPhone to a more stable iOS 14.2.
-So I felt it safe to make some refinements and possibly use features of iOS 14 in updating this project.

-This repository has been built using XCode 12.2 (or later) and will run under iOS 14.2 (or later).
-Please be sure to read the *What's New in ShoppingList14* section below, primarily for implementation and code-level changes that were made in producing the initial iOS 14 release.

-Here are recent updates either of importance (e.g., *bug fixes* or *UI changes*) or of possible coding interest (e.g., *code consolidation or reorganization*) since the first public release of December 4:
+Here are recent updates either of importance (e.g., *bug fixes* or *UI changes*) or of possible coding interest (e.g., *code consolidation or reorganization*).

-### Update of 7 February, 2021.
+### Most Recent Update of 7 April, 2021

-* Fixed an issue: moving an item from the PurchasedItemsTab to the ShoppingListTab was not properly updating ShoppingListTab (the XCode 12.4 & iOS 14.4 simulator worked fine, but an on-device install exhibited the problem).

-### Previous Updates since the iOS 14 Release

-* (6 Feb) Added a user preference for sectioning out the PurchasedItemsTab by "in the last N days" and "before that," where N is user-settable in (a somewhat minimal) Preferences tab.
-(This is where you will find what were previously called DevTools that were in place only so you could try out the app.)
-* (6 Feb) Fixed a bug where the user would be allowed to save a new Item or Location with an empty name string.
-* (6 Feb) Fixed a bug where AddOrModifyItemView would not inherit the Core Data managedObjectContext when presented as a sheet.
-* (6 Feb) Updated Core Data saving strategy to be less aggressive and performed through .onDisappear() modifiers and when the app enters the background.
-* (6 Feb) Slight change to the SwiftUI App struct code with updated comments.
-* (6 Feb) Default unknown location object now created lazily, rather than on startup.
-* (6 Feb) Adding a new Item from the PurchasedItemsTab will use whatever search text is present in the SearchBar as the suggested name of the new Item.
-* (6 Feb) A custom init() method was added to the AddOrModifyItemView to support defaulting the Item name, and the code of AddOrModifyItemView has been simplified.
-* (6 Feb) Similar code modifications have been made to AddOrModifyLocationView.
-* (6 Feb) Updated screenshots and README.
-* (5 Jan) Fixed an issue where a shopping Item might be deleted in one AddOrModifyItemView in the app, while a second AddOrModifyItemView was still open on the Item in a different tab.  (*See comments in AddOrModifyItemView.swift*.)
-* (5 Jan) Fixed an issue where a new Location was added, but it would not be immediately available to the Picker that allows you to associate an Item with it.
-* (30 Dec) Added the ability to send the current shopping list by email (which could then be printed, if you wish), using [MailView by Mohammad Rahchamani](https://github.com/mohammad-rahchamani/MailView), albeit with apology to the author, since I have made a slight adjustment to the original parameter passing protocol used in MailView.
-Touch the *envelope* icon in the navigation bar in ShoppingListTabView to bring up the mailer (*active only if you have the capability to send mail, which will not be the case when running in the simulator*).
-* (30 Dec) The PurchasedItemsTabView now has a button, top-leading in the navigation bar, to switch between a flat list and a list of two sections (items purchased today, and items purchased before then).
-* (30 Dec) Fixed a minor updating issue for the PurchasedItemsTabView for the case where the app was suspended while this view was on-screen, but the app became active at a later time (*the concept of "today" might have changed while the app was inactive*).
-* (30 Dec) Removed the "Delete All Data" button in the Dev Tools tab (*it seemed to want to crash every now and then!*).
-There's no reason why you need this: in the simulator, just delete the app and start over; on a device, you probably don't want to add sample data to get started anyway.
-* (26 Dec) Changed `ShoppingListDisplay` to rely on a @FetchRequest of Locations that have Items on the shopping list.
-This seems more natural, and the multi-section display code is easier to understand.
-It also fixes an updating problem created by having switched out `SelectableItemRowView` to rely on @ObservedObject.  (*Please Open an Issue if you find that this or the use of @ObservedObject has broken the code*.)
-* (25 Dec) Rewrote much of the Discussion in `Item+Extensions.swift` to be, shall we say, *more accurate*.
-* (25 Dec) Perhaps it is due to iOS 14.2, but Core Data deletions no longer seem overly harmful to SwiftUI and @ObservedObject references.
-So `SelectableItemRowView` is now simplified, accepting an @ObservedObject reference to an `Item` (rather than a copy of its data).
-Together with nil-coalesced properties on `Item`, this view appears to no longer require special care and feeding for item deletions.
-Appropriate changes have been made to comments throughout the code and in the README.
-* (16 Dec) Consolidated the code in ShoppingListTabView, PurchasedItemsTabView, LocationsTabView, AddOrModifyItemView, and AddOrModifyLocationView to centralize a common rubric for opening an Alert that confirms a destructive action.
-The logic and code for implementing this is very simple. *See ConfirmationAlert.swift*.
-* ~~(7 Dec) Fixed an updating issue for `Item` when displayed in the shopping list or the purchased item list.
-In some cases, edits to its associated Location were not being properly reflected for the Item's `locationName`, `visitationOrder`, and `uiColor`.
-See comments in `Location.updateValues`~~ *This issue was addressed in changes made on 26 Dec*.
+* Spelling corrections and README reorganization.
+That's it ... really ... there have been no new features added, no UI changes made, and no bugs fixed since 6 February.

+For earlier, more detailed changes that could possibly be of interest, please consult the **Changelog** at the end of this document.

 ## General App Structure

 The main screen is a TabView, to show